 - Vitamin E helps with healthy muscle development and is found primarily in vegetables such as avocados and spinach (you know, those green things that children occasionally refuse to eat) as well as whole grains.

 Some Boy obviously hasn't mastered the art of swallowing pills yet and I'm wary of chewable vitamins that contain weird additives, but we've found a solution that works really well for us.
-We're working with Alternavites Kids, which is a non-GMO, gluten-free and vegetarian solution with NO sugar or artificial sweeteners.
+We're working with Alternavites Kids, which is a gluten-free and vegetarian solution with NO sugar or artificial sweeteners.
 It's certified kosher and contains no egg, milk, peanut, tree nuts, wheat, soy, fish or shellfish, making it the perfect way to supplement kids who have allergies and intolerances.

 It comes in single serving packets consisting of a melt-in-your-mouth powder (think pixy sticks!).
 I have Some Boy pour it directly on the front of his tongue and let it dissolve, and he's convinced he's getting a fun candy treat.